semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ### Jobs

 A `job` is the only Semaphore 2.0 entity that can be executed in a Virtual Machine (VM).
-Therefore a `job` in Semaphore 2.0 is independent and essential in the sense that you cannot have a pipeline without at least one `job`.
+You cannot have a pipeline without at least one `job`.

+`jobs` in Semaphore 2.0 are independent from each other and cannot directly exchange any data.

 ## Working with organizations